frictionlessdata/frictionless-py/docs/guides/transform-guide.md

 ## Working with PETL

-In some cases, it's better to use a lower-level API to achieve some goal.
+In some cases, it's better to use a lower-level API to achieve your goal.
 A resource can be exported as a PETL table.
 For more information please visit PETL's [documentation portal](https://petl.readthedocs.io/en/stable/).

 ```python title="Python"
 from frictionless import Resource